scipunch/notes/projects/arcticles/Job market in Korea/Exploring the Korean Job Market for Software Engineers.md

 Extraction of the most common requirements wasn't as easy as prev steps.
 So I've met a classification problem which I'm going to describe in the next chapter of this article.

 # Conclusion
 We successfully extracted and analyzed job data from LinkedIn using the `linkedin_jobs_scraper` package.
-Python was
+Python is the most popular technology for now.
+Responsibilities in the actual dataset are too sparse and need better processing to make functional classes that will help in CV creation.